luau-lang/site/src/content/docs/reference/api.md

 ```

 Reserve space on the stack for `sz` items, ignoring the stack limit for C functions.
-Not recommended for general use as unlike `lua_checkstack`, it can still error on memory allocation failure.
+Not recommended for general use as, unlike `lua_checkstack`, it can still error on memory allocation failure.

 ```c
 void luaL_checkstack(lua_State* L, int sz, const char* msg);
 ```

-Try to reserve space on the stack for `sz` items or throw a `"stack overflow ({msg})"` error.
+Attempt to reserve space on the stack for `sz` items or throw a `"stack overflow ({msg})"` error.

 ## Type Inspection